nishamuktewar/altus-lda-example/README.md

 With a working model selection process, it's possible to temporarily leverage much more computing power in the cloud by spinning up a much larger transient cluster with Altus on AWS to try more models on the full data set.

-### Set Up AWS

-Using Altus currently means using AWS or Microsoft Azure.
-We'll use AWS in this example.

-You will need an AWS account, one that has billing set up, because the following operations will incur AWS charges.
-You'll also need to know the Access Key and Secret Key for your account.
-These are available the AWS Console account menu, under "My Security Credentials".

-Altus will also require an SSH key.
-Navigate to the EC2 service in AWS, and choose a zone like `us-east-2` (Ohio) from the region menu.
-Under "Network & Security" at the left, see "Key Pairs".
-Create a new key pair called `AltusLDAExampleKey`, and make sure to keep and secure the `AltusLDAExampleKey.pem` private key file that is created.

-You'll also need to install the AWS CLI interface.
-In the Workbench Terminal, `pip install awscli`.
-Add your credentials with `aws configure`.
-Note that this means your AWS credentials are stored in the Workbench project!

 ### Build the Spark App